hcmlab/nova/docs/index.md

  Shorcut					Description
  -------					------
- 0 - 9						Setting the label for the selected segment S							Splitting the selected segment in two parts on the green annotation cursor W							Creating a new label between the green annotation cursor and the red media position cursor strg + C      				Copy the currently selected segment strg + K					Delete all annotations the are on the right side of the green annotation cursor strg + V					Paste a copied segment strg + X					Cut the selected segment strg + Y					Redo strg + Z					Undo shift + dragging			Creating a label from start to end position (same as dragg with right mouse)
+ 0 - 9						Setting the label for the selected segment (For discrete schemes) S							Splitting the selected segment in two parts on the green annotation cursor W							Creating a new label between the green annotation cursor and the red media position cursor, edit selected segment Q							Move the Signal Cursor to the beginning, the Annotation Cursor to the end of the selected segment E							Move the Annotation Cursor to the beginning, the Signal Cursor to the end of the selected segment ctrl + C      				Copy the currently selected segment ctrl + K					Delete all annotations that are on the right side of the green annotation cursor ctrl + L					Complete the current session automatically ctrl + V					Paste a copied segment ctrl + X					Cut the selected segment ctrl + Y					Redo ctrl + Z					Undo shift + dragging			Creating a label from start to end position (same as dragg with right mouse)

 **Continuous Scheme**

  Shorcut					Description
  -------					------
- 0 - 9						Setting the level of the selected segment
+ 0 - 9						Setting the level of the continuous annotation arrow key up				Setting the level of the continuous annotation up arrow key down				Setting the level of the continuous annotation down L			                Toggle Live Annotation Mode On/Off M							Toggle Mouse Control On/Off

 ## File Format